levifrsn63/TitusDoxxer/README.md

 ## Getting Started

-### Adding to Home Screen

-**For iOS Devices:**
-1. Open Safari and navigate to the web app.
+### Accessing the App
+You have to go to [https://levifrsn63.github.io/doxxer/](https://levifrsn63.github.io/doxxer/) and then do the following:
-2. Tap the Share button (the square with an arrow pointing up).
+1. Tap on the Share button on your browser.
-3. Scroll down and select "Add to Home Screen".
-4. Name the app as desired, then tap "Add".

-**For Android Devices:**
-1. Open Chrome and navigate to the web app.
-2. Tap the three vertical dots menu (top right corner).
-3. Select "Add to Home Screen".
+2. Select "Add to Home Screen".
-4. Name the app as desired, then tap "Add".
+3. Name the app as desired and tap "Add".

 ### How to Use the Tool